 You may also want to start thinking about how to organize these teams: whether that be by geographical region, product, or speciality, a good foundation to build on is key as you grow.

 As you grow even larger, it's likely you'll have more time and resources to dedicate to further expanding and specializing your customer support, customer success and CX teams.
-But it's important to remember that customers expect the same level of support no matter how large your company grows, so it's important to remember to cater to your users.
+But it's important to remember that customers expect the same level of support no matter how large your company grows, so cater to your users and make sure you're meeting their expectations.
 Never lose sight of their journey, never ignore pain points and bottlenecks and don't lose your human touch.
 Automation has its place, but customers would much rather talk to a person than a bot.

 Ways to structure your customer service team